✦ Scandinavian-inspired design, curated for modern living

 The Room Drops Below 30%

-If your hygrometer shows indoor humidity below 30%, your room is likely too dry for comfort.
-At that point, you may notice dry skin, static electricity, a scratchy throat, dry eyes, or irritated nasal passages.
+If your hygrometer shows indoor humidity below 30%, the room is below the lower end of the 30% to 50% range Mayo Clinic describes as ideal for homes.
+At that point, dry skin, a scratchy throat, dry eyes, or irritated nasal passages may become more noticeable.

 Warning: Humidity control is supportive care, not a diagnosis or treatment plan.
 If you have eczema, psoriasis, cracked or bleeding skin, asthma, mold allergy, or symptoms that keep returning, ask a clinician for guidance.